Why do I get spots?

 Acne (medically known as Acne Vulgaris) is a persistent, inflammatory skin condition caused by an overproduction of oil resulting in breakouts and pimples that can appear on your face, shoulders, back, chest and upper arms.

 Not all acne is the same.
-Knowledge is power, and once you figure out what you’re dealing with, it’s far easier to treat and to take it down, once and for all.
+Knowledge is power, and once you figure out what you’re dealing with, it’s far easier to treat and get a clear start.

 Commitment : Routine : Patience

-There are steps you can take towards clearing your skin and achieving a clear complexion.
+There are immediate steps you can take towards clearing your skin and achieving a clear complexion.

-It all begins with understanding how to treat and care for your skin with a simple daily skincare routine.
+It all begins with learning how to treat and care for your skin and sticking to a simple daily skincare routine.
 At first, you might be inclined to over-exfoliate your skin, in the hope you’ll be able to scrub the spots away.
-Sadly, it’s not this simple, and you can end up doing more harm than good.
+Sadly, it’s not that simple, and this can do more harm than good.